 - Sprinkle each open face of the potato generously with salt and pepper.

-- Sprinkle 1 tbsp of crushed pecans inside potato then add ~⅓ cup pulled pork, and finally top with another tbsp of pecans.
+- Sprinkle 1 tablespoon of crushed pecans inside potato then add ~⅓ cup pulled pork, and finally top with another tablespoon of pecans.

 - Drizzle BBQ sauce, to taste, over the stuffed sweet potato.